GowthamJ-05/pctf_25/writeup.md

   with open(file, "wb") as f:
       f.write(b64d(encoded_file))
 ```
-We flag is present in the whispers_in_the_dark.pdf.
+The flag is present in the whispers_in_the_dark.pdf.